xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures32.md

 Memory management
 -----------------

-* make arangod start with less V8 JavaScript contexts
+* make avocadod start with less V8 JavaScript contexts

-  This speeds up the server start and makes arangod use less memory at start.
+  This speeds up the server start and makes avocadod use less memory at start.
   Whenever a V8 context is needed by a Foxx action or some other JavaScript operation and there is no usable V8 context, a new context will be created dynamically now.